 In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations.
 This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
 This Statement also requires disclosure of information about the nature of a government's AROs, the methods and assumptions used for the estimates of the liabilities, and the estimated remaining useful life of the associated tangible capital assets.
 If an ARO (or portions thereof) has been incurred by a government but is not yet recognized because it is not reasonably estimable, the government is required to disclose that fact and the reasons therefore.
-This Statement are effective for fiscal years beginning after June 30, 2018.
+This Statement requires similar disclosures for a government's minority shares of AROs.
+The requirements in this Statement are effective for fiscal years beginning after June 30, 2018.
 Earlier application is encouraged.
 The District has no plan for early implementation of this Statement.
 At this time the District is not certain of the effect the adoption of Statement No. 83 will have on the accompanying financial statements.